jedau/cat-browser/README.md

 A simple cat browser to demonstrate different ReactJS techniques and features.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [The Cat API](https://docs.thecatapi.com/) to get the information that's displayed.
 Using `axios`, `react-router-dom`, React's Context API and other libraries, this weekend project was meant to shake off two year's worth of React rust.

 I'm new to Typescript, and this was the first time I had the chance to use React + Typescript, so it was a bit unnerving.
 Apologies if I didn't follow some best practices.
 Let me know if you have additional suggestions.
-I would love to lear an improve!
+I would love to learn and improve!

 ## Available Scripts